SRGSSR/srgcontentprotection-fake-apple/docs/README.md

 ## Compatibility

 The library is suitable for applications running on iOS 9, tvOS 9 and above.
-The project is meant to be opened with the latest Xcode version (currently Xcode 10).
+The project is meant to be opened with the latest Xcode version.

 ## Contributing